 By the late afternoon, they’d covered most of the ground.
 Jenny came back to the key question.
 ‘It comes down to self-defence on Laura or not.
 As an officer, how do you see that?’

 ‘Line ball and depends who conducts it – that’s the situation these days.
 We can call our colleagues but would they wish to testify?
 They need their careers.
 I’d say that because I’ve been allowed to come here with you two and occupy one of the launches, that counts for something.
 As the officer in charge, I’m not preferring charges.
-We come back though, to after I go.
-Methinks we have to catch Stevenson out in some naughtiness but he’s on his guard against that.’
+We come back though, to after I leave the force.
+I think I’d have to catch Stevenson out in some naughtiness but he’s on his guard against that.’

 ‘You’re forgetting us,’ said Jenny.
 ‘And I do mean us.
-Once you’re back on your feet, we’re going to slug you for our help but not for now.’
+Once you’re back on your feet, we’re going to milk your help, you’ll be sick of us … but not for now.’

 ‘How OK are you, Sarah?
 Can you judge that?’

-‘Sis is a huge factor in it.
-I’d never let her be dragged into it under any circumstances, I’d fight the trauma.
-They could trigger me but they never got a long way anyway – I was one of their lesser successes.
+‘Sis was a huge factor – I’d never let her be dragged into it under any circumstances, I’d fight the trauma.
+They could trigger me but – I was one of their lesser successes.
 I really was wavering on Miles.
 Do you know it wasn’t Miles I was going to kill – it was Laura?’

-Two of the patrons, the ones who’d probably been closest to Miles, were happy enough in their own way – they saw the possibilities of inside information, also hiring the Jennys now and then.
+Two of the patrons, the ones who’d probably been closest to Miles, were happy enough in their own way – they saw the possibilities of inside information, of also hiring the Jennies now and then.

 Essentially, she observed Mr. Forrester’s wishes, though they were not binding on her own bequests and there were people he had left bequests to, not the gifts to the skippers and the other parties but actual bequests.
-Those people received those bequests but she wanted to leave them more, so she’s detailed 15% of her estate to them as a whole, evenly divided.
+Those people received those bequests but she wanted to leave them more, so she’s detailed 15% of her estate to them, evenly divided.